soi-20/brains/_pages/about.md

   <img width="200" height="200" src="https://i.imgur.com/4bY53O8.jpg" alt="Sublime's custom image"/>
 </p>

-* A Venture was top 3 Venture Capital & Machine Learning Publisher on Medium.
+* A Venture was top 1 VC publisher on Medium.
 It was merged into Functions Fund in late 2017.

 ----